wics-uw/website/content/F2015/F15-event-teaparty.md

 Author: Ziwei Zhao
 Summary:  We'll be meeting up in the CS lounge for a tea party social!

 Come out for an evening of tea, snacks and board games with fellow women in CS!
+Heroku test

 Please bring your own mug if you can!